koreakshay/agentic_code_editor/README.md

 # Agentic Code Editor

 ## Project Overview
-Built a toy version of Claude Code or Cursor using Google's free Gemini API
+Built a toy version of Claude Code or Cursor's Agentic Mode using Google's free Gemini API

 ## Features
-- Interact with Google Gemini AI models seamlessly.
+- Interact with Google Gemini AI models.
-- Execute commands and manage files via AI-driven instructions.
+- Execute commands and manage files in natural language.
 - Secure sandboxed working directory to prevent unauthorized access.
 - Verbose output for detailed debugging and tracking.
 - Simple setup and usage with Python and uv runtime.